LCorleone/Various-Loss-Function-in-Face-Recognition/README.md

 Various_softmax_by_Keras
 ======
-Keras implementation of various softmax function
+Keras implementation of various loss functions in face recognition and visualization on Mnist

 ****